On Logging in ASP.NET Applications (Part 1...probably) (English)

 This is the same as the configuration above but in code.
 This is useful if you want to set up your logging in code; it's really up to you how you do it.

 In ASP.NET you can use Exception Filters to catch exceptions and log them.
 This is a great way to ensure you log all exceptions in your application.
-HOWEVER it's not a replacement for method level logging; you should still log at the method level so you can see what's happening in your application in detail; the Exception filter just shows what heppens once the whole request stack has been unwound and can often be very confusing to work out what's happened.
+HOWEVER it's not a replacement for method level logging; you should still log at the method level so you can see what's happening in your application in detail; the Exception filter just shows what happens once the whole request stack has been unwound and can often be very confusing to work out what's happened.

 This changed in ASP.NET Core 8 and there's a TON you can do with these new features.

-Bug again the same principles apply; you should log at the method level so you can see what's happening in your application in detail; the Exception filters / status handlers just show what heppens once the whole request stack has been unwound and can often be very confusing to work out what's happened.
+Bug again the same principles apply; you should log at the method level so you can see what's happening in your application in detail; the Exception filters / status handlers just show what happens once the whole request stack has been unwound and can often be very confusing to work out what's happened.

 Logging should be appropriate to the environment; in Development you log everything so you can see what is happening at each point in your application but in Test you need less logging (maybe log Information here) and in Production you need even less (Warning and above).